Shubhamgujar790/CodeX-Food-Beverage-Analysis/README.md

 **Key Discoveries:**

 - **Demographic Strength:**
-  - **Insight:** 60% of CodeX's customer base is male, indicating a robust presence among male consumers.
+  - **** 60% of CodeX's customer base is male, indicating a robust presence among male consumers.

 - **Youthful Opportunity:**
   - **Insight:** 56% of respondents fall into the young age bracket, offering an excellent chance to connect with the youth demographic.